jeffboody/libnn/notes.md

 paper consists of a two step process that is repeated for each iteration.

-Update the descriminator.
+Update the discriminator.

 1. Select a minibatch of m samples of z from pz(z)
 2. Sample a minibatch of m samples of x from pdata(x)
-3. Update the descriminator by ascending its stochastic gradient
+3. Update the discriminator by ascending its stochastic gradient
 4. dV/dD[1/m SUM(1, m, log(D(xi)) + log(1 - D(G(zi))))]

 Update the generator.